kansasgis/NG911/Doc_Online/EnhancementTools.md

 5. Geocoding exceptions can be added using the “Create Geocoding Exceptions” tool in the Adjustment Tools toolset.

+<a name="splitESB"></a>
+Running *Split Single ESB Layer*:

+1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Split Single ESB Layer”.

+2. In the “Input ESB Layer” parameter, enter the path to the single ESB layer you want to split.

+3. In the “Output Dataset or Workspace” parameter, enter where you want the three ESB layers saved.
+This will most likely be the NG911 feature dataset of your NG911 geodatabase.

+4. Run the tool.

 <a name="USNG"></a>
 Running *US National Grid Calculator*: